stelligent/deploy-button/README.md

 Workflow:
 ------
 After you've run the CloudFormation templates to create everything, the pipeline will execute and the follow steps will occur:
-* Code Pipeline Hits Manual Action
+* Code Pipeline hits "Manual Gate" stage.
-* It generates SNS notification
+* It triggers a a lambda function that does two things:
+   * Stores the CodePipeline approval token in
-* Lambda Receives SNS notification and saves approval token (ssm)
+   * Sends SNS notification
+* Then CodePipeline sits at the Manual Approval stage.

 Once the pipeline stops at the approval action, your IoT button can accept or reject the changes by either long pressing (accept) or short pressing (deny) the button.
-* Button generates SNS notification
+* Button press triggers a lambda function
+* Lambda function receives the press information and decides it is approval or rejection
-* Lambda Receives SNS notification and looks up approval token
+* It looks up the approval token in SSM
-* Lambda calls code Pipeline API with approval token
+* It then calls the CodePIpeline API and sends the approval / rejection.

 Commands: